jbmadsen/jbmadsen/README.md

 ### Hi there 👋

+Quick note to anyone who manage to wander into my profile.
+Whatever you see me posting to my public GitHub, it’s almost certain something I'm toying with.
+And maybe it works, and maybe it doesn’t work.
+If I'm tasked with doing something production ready, that’s rock solid and thorougly tested, it's not going to any public repo.

+I guess thats a lot of words trying to say that you shouldn't really use any code you find here, in your production envioronment 😄

 <!--
 **jbmadsen/jbmadsen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.